 There is an old saying that our future lies in our young people.
-While writing my previous articles, I’ve been wondering what our future might be as the news seems to suggest that our youth are completely confused.
+While writing my previous articles, I’ve been wondering what our future might be as the news seems to suggest that our youth are completely upset.
 Children are taught at school that they should even question their gender and that everyone can choose what gender they are.
 California is debating a gender-neutral shopping bill that would allow retailers and online stores to be fined if they put toys and clothes for boys and girls in separate sections.

-According to an American survey, one in six people under the age of 23 claim to be something other than heterosexual.
+According to an American survey, one in six people (to my own understanding 16%) under the age of 23 claim to be something other than heterosexual.
 The poll was conducted among 15,000 Americans over the age of 18 and found that of those who identified as LGBTQ, 54.6% said they were bisexual, 24.5% said they were gay and 11.7% said they were lesbian.
 11.3% said they were transgender, while 3.3% said they preferred to use another term, such as ‘queer’ to describe their sexual identity.
 However, the news continues: of the 15 000 people surveyed, 86.7% said they were heterosexual and 7.6% did not answer questions on sexual orientation.

 The question arises, is this news an attempt to distort people’s perceptions of reality?
 Is it a deliberate attempt to highlight the position of marginal minorities?
 Is it a manifestation of the dictatorship of minorities or what?
 Even the alternative media is engaged in this kind of reporting.
 The factual truth is that the vast majority, over 90%, are heterosexual and reproductive women and men.
-A small minority, 5.7% of respondents, said they belonged to an LGBTQ group.
+A small minority, 5.7% (not 16%) of respondents, said they belonged to an LGBTQ group.

 Those in power are trying to shape people’s perception of reality and impose their liberal values (which do not tolerate wrong opinions) on people.
 In practice, it means excluding people who cherish traditional values (morals) and national traditions and roots.
 I can’t participate in public debates in the daily newspapers either, which is one of the reasons why I started this blog.